josharsh/100LinesOfCode/Morse Code GUI/README.md

-#GUI for encrypting and decrypting MOrse Code using python
+# GUI for encrypting and decrypting Morse Code using python

 ## How to Use